 Glaucoma can be painful and your pet may react by rubbing or pawing at the eyes or rubbing his or her head against the floor or furniture more than normal.

 Ultrasonography, also known as ultrasound or sonography, is a non-invasive, pain-free procedure that uses sound waves to examine a pet’s internal organs and structures inside the body.
-Ultrasonography is also used to evaluate the animal’s kidneys, heart, liver, gallbladder, and bladder to detect fluid, cysts, tumors, abscesses, and to confirm pregnancy or monitor an ongoing pregnancy.
+Ultrasonography is also used to evaluate the animal’s kidneys, liver, gallbladder, and bladder to detect fluid, cysts, tumors, abscesses, and to confirm pregnancy or monitor an ongoing pregnancy.